PavloBorysenko/at-rest-order-log/README.md

 The plugin automatically creates revision snapshots of WooCommerce orders before they are updated.
 Each revision includes:

--   **Order data**: status, items, quantities, prices, totals
+-   **Order data**: status, items, quantities, prices, totals, fees
--   **Customer information**: billing and shipping addresses
+-   **Customer information**: billing address
 -   **Metadata**: all custom order meta fields
 -   **User tracking**: which admin user made the changes
 -   **Timestamp**: when the revision was created

+**Storage:**

+-   Revisions are stored in a dedicated database table `wp_order_revisions` (not as order meta data)
+-   This provides better performance and scalability for orders with many revisions
+-   Displays the **20 most recent revisions** to avoid large queries and maintain fast page load times
+-   Future improvement may include pagination if needed

+**Data Cleanup:**

+-   All revision data is **permanently deleted** when the plugin is uninstalled
+-   Data is preserved during deactivation

 Revisions are displayed in a dedicated meta box on the order edit screen with a collapsible interface for easy review of historical changes.

 **Key Features:**

--   Automatic revision creation on order save
+-   Automatic revision creation when clicking "Update" button
--   View revision history directly in order edit screen
+-   View last 20 revisions directly in order edit screen
 -   See revision count in orders list table
 -   Prevent editing of paid orders
 -   Track which user made each change
+-   Dedicated database table for optimal performance

 **Location:**